Dynamic Credit Investment in Partially Observed Markets: Introduction

+The first attempt at using regime switching within a portfolio optimization framework consisting of defaultable securities was done by \cite{CapFig1}.
+Such a modeling choice is also empirically supported by a study of \cite{Longstaff}, which identifies three credit regimes characterized by different levels of default intensity and recovery rates, via a historical analysis of the corporate bond market. \cite{CapFig1} consider an investor trading in a stock and defaultable security, whose price dynamics are modulated by an observable Markov chain.
+Using the HJB approach, they recover the optimal investment strategies as the unique solution to a coupled system of partial differential equations.

-This paper considers the case where regimes are hidden, and {\Red a} power investor has to decide on his optimal allocation policy using only {\Red the observed market} prices.
-This improves upon the realism of the model in \cite{CapFig1}, given that in several circumstances market regimes such as inflation and recession, or credit regimes characterized by high or low credit spreads, are typically unobserved to investors or discovered with significant time lag.
-Moreover, the hidden regime feature requires a completely different analysis, and leads us to solving a partially observed stochastic control problem, where regime information must be inferred from an enlarged market filtration. {The latter is composed of {\emph {both}} a reference filtration generated by {\Red the} observable security prices, {\emph {and}} a credit filtration tracking the occurrence of the default event.} To the best of our knowledge, ours represents the first study in this direction.
+{The present paper} considers the case where regimes are hidden, so that the power investor must decide on the optimal allocation policy using only {the observed market} prices.
+This improves upon the realism of the model in \cite{CapFig1}, given that in several circumstances market regimes such as inflation and recession, or credit regimes characterized by high or low credit spreads, are typically unobserved to investors.
+Moreover, the hidden regime feature requires a completely different analysis, and leads us to solving a partially observed stochastic control problem, where regime information must be inferred from an enlarged market filtration. {The latter is composed {\emph {both}} of a reference filtration generated by {the} observable security prices, {\emph {and}} of a credit filtration tracking the occurrence of the default event.} To the best of our knowledge, ours represents the first study in this direction.